sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 When a file server is created, the server will generate a public and private RSA key pair.
 The public key will be added to a list of file server public keys kept in a bin file.
 Since it is assumed that the system is monitored by a only passive adversary, we assume that the list of public keys can be seen as plain text but not modified.
 When a user attempts to authenticate a file server, the user will generate and encrypt a random challenge with the server's public key.
 The file server will be able to decrypt the challenge with its private key.
 The server then sends back that random challenge to the user.

 ### Justification
 By encrypting a random challenge with a server's public key, only the owner of that private key will be able to decrypt.
-Since we are assuming the list of file server public keys is trustworthy, only the intended server will have the matching private key.
+Since we are assuming the list of file server public keys is trustworthy due to the assumption that adversaries are only passive, only the intended server will have the matching private key.
 This authenticates that file server the user interacts with is the intended file server.
+This uses less client CPU time than the Diffie-Hellman algorithm specified as part of the core SSH protocol (RFC 4432).
+Since one of the core concepts of our system is ease of use, we allow the user to authenticate servers quickly.
+RSA is also convenient as it is utilized in other ways by the system.
 ![alt text](T3diagram.png)

 ## T4: Information Leakage via Passive Monitoring